luckyframework/lucky/UPGRADE_NOTES.md

 - Rename: `fillable` to `permit_columns`
 - Rename: form class names to new naming convention. (e.g. `class UserForm < User::SaveOperation` => `class SaveUser < User::SaveOperation`).
 This step is optional, but still recommended to avoid future confusion.
 - Rename: `Avram::VirtualForm` to `Avram::Operation`.
-- Rename: virtual form class names to new naming convention. (e.g. `class SignInForm < Avram::Operation` => `class SignInUser < Avram::Operation`).
+- Rename: virtual form class names to new naming convention NounVerb. (e.g. `class SignInForm < Avram::Operation` => `class SignInUser < Avram::Operation`).
 - Rename: `virtual` to `attribute`.
 - Update: all `SaveOperation` classes to call `before_save prepare`.
 The `prepare` method is no longer called by default, which allows you to rename this method as well.
 - Update: `FillableField` to `PermittedAttribute` in `src/components/shared/`.
 Check `field.cr` and `field_errors.cr`.
 - Update: all authentic classes and modules to use new operation setup.
+This may require renaming some files to fit the `NounVerb` `noun_verb.cr` convention.
 <details>
   <summary>Files in src/operations/</summary>